-As the Actuary's report is based on estimates and due to timing issues, there is a variance of £1,632,772 in 2017/18 (£831,890 in 201617) between the deficit in the Scheme based on the Actuarial figures in comparison with the liability related to the defined benefit pension schemes in the Balance Sheet.
+As the Actuary's report is based on estimates and due to timing issues, an adjustment of £1,632,772 has been made in 2017/18 (£831,890 in 201617) to bring the deficit in the Scheme based on the Actuarial figures in line with the liability related to the defined benefit pension schemes in the Balance Sheet.
 This variance has been treated as Actuarial Gains and Losses on Pension Assets and Liabilities and therefore has been included in the Liability related to the defined benefit pension schemes in the Balance Sheet.